4d/docs/website/translated_docs/es/ORDA/dsMapping.md

 ### Dataclass

-A dataclass is the equivalent of a table.
+Una dataclass es el equivalente de una tabla.
 It is used as an object model and references all fields as attributes, including relational attributes (attributes built upon relations between dataclasses).
 Relational attributes can be used in queries like any other attribute.

 All dataclasses in a 4D project are available as a property of the `ds` datastore.
 For remote datastores accessed through `Open datastore` or [REST requests](REST/gettingStarted.md), the **Expose as REST resource** option must be selected at the 4D structure level for each exposed table that you want to be exposed as dataclass in the datastore.